SCVision/PointSurfaces/demos/readme.txt

 - Use this demo to test surface matching algorithms after segmenting surfaces.

 4. PCLdemo_registration
-- Visual studio demo for surface registration.
+- Visual studio demo for fine registration of surfaces.

 Note: Please insatll and config PCL1.13 for these demos.